microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 The tuend config can be used to perform inference.

-### API unification
+## API unification

 `autogen.Completion.create` is compatible with both `openai.Completion.create` and `openai.ChatCompletion.create`, and both OpenAI API and Azure OpenAI API.
 So models such as "text-davinci-003", "gpt-3.5-turbo" and "gpt-4" can share a common API.
 When chat models are used and `prompt` is given as the input to `autogen.Completion.create`, the prompt will be automatically converted into `messages` to fit the chat completion API requirement.
 One advantage is that one can experiment with both chat and non-chat models for the same prompt in a unified API.

-For local LLMs, one can spin up an endpoint using a package like [simple_ai_server](https://github.com/lhenault/simpleAI) and [FastChat](https://github.com/lm-sys/FastChat), and then use the same API to send a request.
+For local LLMs, one can spin up an endpoint using a package like [FastChat](https://github.com/lm-sys/FastChat), and then use the same API to send a request.
 See [here](/blog/2023/07/14/Local-LLMs) for examples on how to make inference with local LLMs.

 When only working with the chat-based models, `autogen.ChatCompletion` can be used.
 It also does automatic conversion from prompt to messages, if prompt is provided instead of messages.

-### Caching
+## Caching

 API call results are cached locally and reused when the same request is issued.
 This is useful when repeating or continuing experiments for reproducibility and cost saving.
-It still allows controlled randomness by setting the "seed", using [`set_cache`](/docs/reference/autogen/oai/completion#set_cache) or specifying in `create()`.
+It still allows controlled randomness by setting the "seed", using [`set_cache`](/docs/reference/oai/completion#set_cache) or specifying in `create()`.

-### Error handling
+## Error handling

-#### Runtime error
+### Runtime error

 It is easy to hit error when calling OpenAI APIs, due to connection, rate limit, or timeout.
 Some of the errors are transient. `autogen.Completion.create` deals with the transient errors and retries automatically.
 Initial request timeout, retry timeout and retry time interval can be configured via `request_timeout`, `retry_timeout` and `autogen.Completion.retry_time`.